ECHOEProject/echoe/doc/documentation.md

 						line breaks in marginal content are not counted except in such items in which (as in CCCC 41) the complete version is recorded in the margin.
-Where a line break falls within a parallel environment, we have proceeded as follows: with mutually exclusive content (notably `<abbr>`{.xml} and
+Where a line break falls within a parallel tree, we have proceeded as follows: with mutually exclusive content (notably `<abbr>`{.xml} and
-						`<expan>`{.xml}), `<lb>`{.xml} is recorded twice with the same value of `@n`; within `<subst>`{.xml}, whose parallel contained elements may both be printed, it is recorded only once (in `<add>`{.xml}, not `<del>`{.xml}).
+						`<expan>`{.xml}), `<lb>`{.xml} is recorded twice with the same value of `@n`; within `<subst>`{.xml}, whose parallel contained nodes may both be printed, it is recorded only once (in `<add>`{.xml}, not `<del>`{.xml}).
 Runover content (whether of rubrics or folio- or text-finally) has not been marked as occupying an additional line.